ianhellstrom/rtfd/source/sql/plans.rst

   1. Sort join: both tables are sorted on the join key.
   1. Merge join: sorted tables are merged.

-  Oracle accesses rows in the PGA instead of the SGA with a sort-merge join, which reduces logical I/O because it avoids repeated latching blocks in the database buffer cache; a latch protects shared data structures in the SGA from simultaneous access.
+  Oracle accesses rows in the PGA instead of the SGA with a sort-merge join, which reduces logical I/O because it avoids repeated latching blocks in the database buffer cache; a :term:`latch` protects shared data structures in the SGA from simultaneous access.

 * Whenever a table has no join conditions to any of the other tables in the statement, Oracle picks a **Cartesian join**, which is nothing but a Cartesian product of the tables.
   Because the number of rows of a Cartesian join of two tables is the product of the number of rows of the tables involved, it is generally used only if the tables are small.